-Follow Your Employer's Procedure
+Follow Your Employer's Complaint Procedure

-- Reinstatement, if you lost your job;
+- Reinstatement if you lost your job

-- Back pay (multiplied by three times) if you lost money or missed out on a raise;
+- Back pay (multiplied by three times) if you lost money or missed out on a raise

-- Fringe benefits lost;
+- Fringe employment benefits if you lost them

-- Damages for emotional distress;
+- Damages for emotional distress

-- Your attorney's fees and court costs.
+- Your attorney's fees and court costs

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help